What the strengthening dollar vs shekel means for US expats in 2022

 What a stronger dollar means for US expats

-What is the significance of this for US expats world over and particularly here in Israel?
+What is the significance of this for US expats around the world and particularly here in Israel?

 Houses in Israel are priced in shekels.
 Seeing that you are getting more shekels for your dollar now, you may consider taking advantage of the favorable dollar vs. shekel exchange rate and put more money down.
 In doing so, you will get more bang for your US buck and reduce the amount of your mortgage loan.